gourmetjs/http2-concat-benchmark/README.md

 each corresponding number of bundled assets.

-To test HTTP/2, be sure to type `https://` before your domain name, and to benchmark HTTP/1.1, just type the domain name as you would normall without `https://`.
+To test HTTP/2, be sure to type `https://` before your domain name, and to benchmark HTTP/1.1, just type the domain name as you would normally without `https://`.